shane-bergin/Evdetix/README.md

+For this to function you need to download the ollama binary and place it in your Resources directory in Xcode https://ollama.com/

 Evdetix is a native macOS SwiftUI app that integrates with the Freshdesk API to support and streamline internal IT workflows.
 It provides weekly ticket tracking, SLA monitoring, and CSV/XLSX export — including exports from the built-in Event Timer, which offers insight into support-related work that may not be associated with a specific ticket.

 The Generate Summary feature enables optional, fully offline AI summarization powered by Ollama using the mistral:instruct model.
 This feature summarizes a ticket’s description and ongoing conversation, extracting context, surfacing action items, and outlining next steps — all without exposing organizational data to external services like ChatGPT or Google Gemini.
 While helpful for triage, the summaries aren't always perfect; I recommend comparing them to the full ticket in Freshdesk, and I plan to upgrade the underlying model in the future.